 This can be setup for both sign up and login processes starting in Shopify.
 There’s ways to handle email verification using the same basic structure.
 You can even take the user back to an existing Checkout session upon authentication.
 It definitely has quirks though, and is not straightforward to implement correctly.

-In the meantime, I’d be interested in thoughts on the above structure, and or any similar ways to use Auth0 login with Shopify without Multipass.
+I’d be interested in thoughts on this approach, and or any similar ways to use Auth0 login with Shopify without Multipass.
 If you’re interested in either solution don’t hesitate to reach out here, or to me directly.